looker-open-source/looker-load-testing/README.md

 ### Install Python libraries

-It is strongly recommended you create a new virtual environment for this project.
-From the project root directory use pip to install the required libraries:
+From the project root directory use poetry to install the required libraries.
+This will also create a virtual environment for you.

-    $ pip install .
+    $ poetry install

-(If you make use of [poetry](https://python-poetry.org/) you can run `poetry install` and have it handle the virtualenv for you)
+After the install completes you can access this new virtual environment with the following command:

+    $ poetry shell

 ## Deploy The Load Tester